d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 \end{bmatrix}.
 $$

 We can think of the matrix-matrix multiplication $\mathbf{AB}$ as simply performing $m$ matrix-vector products and stitching the results together to form an $n \times m$ matrix.
-Just as with ordinary dot products and matrix-vector products, we can compute matrix-matrix multiplication by using the `dot` function.
 In the following snippet, we perform matrix multiplication on `A` and `B`.
 Here, `A` is a matrix with 5 rows and 4 columns, and `B` is a matrix with 4 rows and 3 columns.